-• Charge scaling: while the above two methods are good for track-like object, they are not suitable for EM showers because of the difficulties in deriving dQ/dx or range.
+Charge scaling: while the above two methods are reliable for estimating the energy of track-like objects, they are not suitable for EM showers because of the difficulties in deriving dQ/dx or range.
 For EM showers, the energy is estimated calorimetrically by scaling the total charge information: Q/0.4.
-This factor is derived from MC study including the bias in the reconstructed charge [18] and the average recombination factor (≈ 0.5) of an EM shower.
+This factor is derived from MC study including the bias in the reconstructed charge [18] and the average recombination factor (≈0.5) of an EM shower.

 For a stopped track longer than 4 cm, range is used to estimate energy.
 For short stopped tracks (< 4 cm), the dQ/dx with recombination correction is used to estimate energy.
 For EM showers, charge scaling is used to estimate energy.
 In addition, an average 8.6 MeV binding energy is added for each identified proton in the reconstructed particle flow.
-These protons may be produced at the primary neutrino interaction or secondary interactions (e.g. produced by a neutron).
+These protons may be produced at the primary neutrino interaction or via secondary interactions (e.g. produced by a neutron).
 For each muon, charged pion, or electron, its mass is added to the energy reconstruction.
-Fig. 6 illustrates the performance of the neutrino energy reconstructed neutrino energy resolution is 10%-15% for v_e CC across the entire energy region.
-Typically, the reconstructed neutrino energy resolution is 15% at the truth neutrino energy of 800 MeV.
-In comparison, the reconstructed EM shower energy resolutions are 14%, 13%, 12% for truth EM shower energy 200 MeV, 400 MeV, and 800 MeV, respectively.
+Fig. 6 illustrates the performance of the neutrino energy reconstruction.
+The reconstructed neutrino energy resolution is 10%-15% for v_e CC events across the entire energy region.
+Typically, the reconstructed neutrino energy resolution is 15% at a true mean neutrino energy of 800 MeV.
+In comparison, the reconstructed EM shower energy resolutions are 14%, 13%, 12% for true EM shower energies of 200 MeV, 400 MeV, and 800 MeV, respectively.

 Figure 6: Ratio of reconstructed shower or neutrino energy to truth for fully contained v_e CC candidates with actual BDT selection (Sec.
 4).
 The peak values and the corresponding resolutions (asymmetric, 68.27% quantile from the peak value on either side) for each true energy bin are plotted as well.
-Overall, the energy resolutions of shower and neutrino reco energies are about 12% and 15%, respectively.
+Overall, the energy resolutions of reconstructed shower and neutrino reco energies are about 12% and 15%, respectively.